openpathsampling/openpathsampling/seekrit/API_interface_layers.md

 generates trajectories, using a very simple API.

-To add support for a new dynamics engine, you must create a subclass of our `Simulator` object.
+To add support for a new dynamics engine, you must create a subclass of our `DynamicsEngine` object.
 This subclass must implement the following features:

 * `@property` called `Subclass.snapshot`: getting this returns the current state of the simulation in the form of an `openpathsampling.Snapshot`